Jan-Jaap/laptime-sim/README.md

 Laptime sim

-use poetry to install to venv: poetry install
+use poetry to install to venv:
+'''console
+user:~$ poetry install
+'''

-use streamlit to view tracks and control optimizations streamlit run st_track_layout.py
+use streamlit to view tracks and control optimizations:
+'''console
+user:~$ streamlit run streamlit_laptime_sim.py
+'''